 - Provisions and Procedures on Investigating and Handling Cases of Monopoly Agreements and Abuse of Dominant Market Position by the Administration for Industry and Commerce (issued by the SAIC, effective as of 1 July 2009); and

 - Rules of Administration for Industry and Commerce on the Prohibition of Monopoly Agreement Behaviours (issued by the SAIC on 31 December 2010, effective as of 1 February 2011) (the SAIC Provisions).

 Before the AML was enacted, the Anti-Unfair Competition Law of 1993, the Price Law of 1998 and the Bidding Law of 2000 also contained certain provisions addressing cartel issues.

-In addition, according to the working arrangements of the Anti-Monopoly Commission (AMC) under the State Council, the National Development and Reform Commission is drafting six antitrust guidelines, including Draft Guidelines on Commitments Made by Business Operators in Antitrust Cases (Draft Commitment Guidelines), Draft Guidelines on Determining Illegal Income of Undertakings’ Monopolistic Behaviors and Fines (Draft Fines Guidelines), Draft Guidelines for General Conditions and Procedures on the Exemption of Monopoly Agreements (Draft Exemption Guidelines), and Draft Guidelines for the Application of the Leniency Program to Cases Involving Horizontal Monopoly Agreements (Draft Leniency Guidelines), which contain provisions applicable in the process of cartel investigations.
-These draft guidelines have been published by the NDRC in the first half of 2016 to solicit public comments, and the final versions are expected to be issued by the AMC.
+In addition, according to the working arrangements of the Anti-Monopoly Commission (AMC) under the State Council, the National Development and Reform Commission is drafting six antitrust guidelines, including Draft Guidelines on Commitments Made by Business Operators in Antitrust Cases (Draft Commitment Guidelines), Draft Guidelines on Determining Illegal Income of Undertakings' Monopolistic Behaviors and Fines (Draft Fines Guidelines), Draft Guidelines for General Conditions and Procedures on the Exemption of Monopoly Agreements (Draft Exemption Guidelines), and Draft Guidelines for the Application of the Leniency Program to Cases Involving Horizontal Monopoly Agreements (Draft Leniency Guidelines), which contain provisions applicable in the process of cartel investigations.
+These draft guidelines were published by the NDRC in the first half of 2016 to solicit public comments, and the final versions are expected to be issued by the AMC.